-The following information is based on the current public health guidance for summer camps, and is subject to adjustments as guidance evolves.
+The following information is based on the current public health guidance for summer camps running in 2022, and is subject to adjustments as guidance evolves.
+This information will be reviewed in consultation with our local public health department and updated if necessary in advance of the 2023 season.

 Masks will not be required (with the exception of the MA Department of Public Health guidance regarding isolation and quarantine).
 The individual choice to wear a mask will be fully supported by the camp community.